The DSAI Consumer Code of Practice

 (i) The complainant will be asked to set out details of the complaint in writing;

-(ii) The Director General will send a copy of the written complaint to the member requesting prompt remedial action; a response to this request should be made within 14 days.
-The complainant will be kept informed at all times;
+(ii) The Director General will send a copy of the written complaint to the member requesting prompt remedial action.

-(iii) Although there is no time limit within which the consumer must take action, the seller has 21 days from the consumer action to notify the Director General that the matter has been resolved.
-This period may be extended for reasons such as, but not restricted to, illness, holidays, lack of information etc.;
+(iii) Although there is no time limit within which the consumer must take action, the seller has 21 days from the consumer action to notify the Director General that the matter

-(c) If the complainant is dissatisfied with the recommended action, or if the member fails to act as required by the Director General, the Director General shall refer the complaint to the Code Administrator.
+(c) If the complainant is dissatisfied with the recommended action, or if the member fails to act as required by the Director General, the Director General shall refer the complaint

-Investigations by the Code Administrator
+Investigations by the Code Regulator

-16.1 The Code Administrator will investigate any complaint referred to him, obtain evidence relevant to the issues complained from the complainant,
+17.1 The Code Regulator will investigate any complaint referred to him, obtain evidence relevant to the issues complained from the complainant, from the member and any other

-from the member and any other relevant person and make a written adjudication as quickly as possible.
+relevant person and make a written adjudication as quickly as possible.

-16.2 The adjudication is binding on the member and any direct seller; the complainant is not bound by the adjudication.
+17.2 The adjudication is binding on the member and any direct seller; the complainant is not bound by the adjudication.

 Sanctions